 So not only must we make a meal that will slip down the sick person’s throat but we will starch and iron a traycloth, stick a flower in a vase and arrange an invalid tray with food.

 As a working woman of the 1970’s, I have little time for sick leave, and anyway, I’d be left on my own in my flat with a cup of tea.
 No invalid food in sight for me.
 Really serious invalids are hospitalised and attached to drips, providing rehydration and nourishment.
 And hospital food is notoriously disgusting.

 O level Cookery tells me

 ‘The main aim of invalid food is to build up wasted tissue and give a supply of protective food’.

 Invalids, it seems, start at the very sick stage with a liquid diet of beef tea and barley water.
 As a young child, when I was ill, my mother made me banana custard before she cycled off to work as a teacher.
-My grandmother would pop in and check if I was still alive, but I was otherwise left alone and we had no telly for comfort.
+My grandmother would pop in and check if I was still alive, but I was otherwise left alone and we had no telly or phone for comfort.
 If I was really ill, the banana custard had a bright red glacé cherry on top.
-If my mother did that today she’d be accused of child neglect and struck off from teaching.
+If my mother did that today she’d be done for child neglect and struck off from teaching.

 Onto today’s lesson.
 What shall we cook?

 Cookery for Schools has a list of invalid dishes which fill me with dread.